 I like to use dark chocolate with a high percentage of cocoa solids because those varieties tend to contain very little added sugar.
 Here’s a brand I recommend that is very low in refined sugar and contains 90% cocoa solids:

-These chocolate coconut bars are sweetened with maple syrup.
-You can substitute honey if you prefer.
+These treats are sweetened with maple syrup but you can substitute honey if you prefer.

 How to make them

-These treats are so easy to whip up.
+These coconut candy bars are so easy to whip up.
 Start by melting the dark chocolate.
 I prefer to take the easy route and do this in the microwave but you can melt it in a pot on the stove if you prefer.
 Just stir it constantly and watch to make sure it doesn’t burn.

 If you’re using the microwave, a foolproof method is to break up the chocolate into pieces or roughly chop it, add it to a microwave safe bowl, then heat it for 20 seconds on high power, stir, then repeat until it’s melted.
 Be sure to stir every 20 seconds.

 Once the dark chocolate is melted, set it aside and make the coconut mixture.
-To do so simply add the shredded coconut, maple syrup, vanilla extract, and salt to a food processor or high powered blender and process until it becomes sticky and dough-like.
+Add the shredded coconut, maple syrup, vanilla extract, and salt to a food processor or high powered blender and process until it becomes sticky and dough-like.

 Use your hands to form the coconut mixture into bar shapes.
 You can start by dividing the coconut “dough” into roughly 8 portions, then squeeze them into an oblong shape in your hands.
 Then you can place them on a plate and use your fingers to press the sides into a more rectangular bar shape.